emmajanedrews/base-template/_drafts/thank-you-for-your-support-in-2017.md

 {% include youtube.html %}

-*I want to thank you all for your support in 2017!
-You helped us exceed our goals and win four awards.*
+<center>I want to thank you all for your support in 2017!
+You helped us exceed our goals and win four awards.</center>

 I want to give a big shout out and thank you to all of our past clients, family, and friends who helped us exceed our goals in 2017.&nbsp;